Download the Gene Editing Communication Resource

-Gene editing is a technology that offers tremendous benefit to society through food production improvements.
-The precision, potential to solve a broad array of challenges, and the relative affordability of the technology has resulted in growing interest in gene editing.
+Gene editing is a technology that offers tremendous benefit to society through human health and food production improvements.
+The potential to solve a broad array of challenges, ability to make precise improvements, and the relative affordability of the technology has generated tremendous interest in developing gene editing.
 As more agricultural organizations and food companies explore gene editing, a question comes to mind.
 Do we, as food system leaders, have consumers’ permission to utilize gene editing technologies in food production?
-To address this question, CFI members and partners formed the Coalition for Responsible Gene Editing in Agriculture last fall to engage with consumers and stakeholders, working together to earn permission and trust around gene editing.
+To address this question, CFI members and partners formed the Coalition for Responsible Gene Editing in Agriculture in 2016 to engage with consumers and stakeholders, working together to earn permission and trust around gene editing.

 What is gene editing?

 Gene editing makes precise, intentional and beneficial changes in the genetic material of plants and animals used in food production, which can improve their health and sustainability.
 This often mirrors changes that could occur in nature or through traditional breeding.
 Gene editing helps farmers keep pace with the growing demand for more and better food, while using less water, land, nutrients and other resources.

 The Coalition for Responsible Gene Editing in Agriculture strives for global understanding and acceptance of gene editing technology in agriculture and food.
 Coalition participants have a shared mission to earn trust in gene editing to help provide consumers with safe, nutritious and affordable food produced in sustainable systems.